voidKandy/VKoffer/README.md

 You now have access to ***vkoffer***!

-#### Ensure your openai key is in the project
+#### Setting up .env
-Create a `.env` file and define you api key as `OPEN_AI_API_KEY` If you want to be able to vector embed your repo's you'll need a supabase URL and Key
+Create a `.env` file and fill out all fields in `.env-example` for full functionality The password manager will work without any environment variables, but that's no fun

-#### Embedding your repo
+#### Embedding a directory
-Just run `vkoffer walk <path/to/repo>` to embed any repo on your local computer
+Just run `vkoffer walk <path/to/directory>` to recursively embed any text based files in a directory

 ## Language interface
 To open the language interface run `vkoffer lui`

 run terminal commands from the lui by prepending anything with `!`

-Ask questions about the currently Vector Embedded repo by prepending with `~`
+Ask questions about the currently Vector Embedded directory by prepending with `~`

 ## Adding password data and interacting with passwords
 If you use google chrome, export a Passwords.csv file to use any passwords chrome has already stored for you.